awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

 Install the HPC application on the temporary instance\.
 The installation procedure varies depending on the specific HPC application\.
 For more information, see [Manage software on your Amazon Linux instance](managing-software.md)\.

 **Note**
-You might need to refer to your HPC application’s documentation for installation instructions\.
+Refer to your HPC application’s documentation for installation instructions\.

 ## Step 7: Create an EFA\-enabled AMI<a name="efa-start-ami"></a>